awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appconfig-configurationprofile-validators.md

 ## Properties<a name="aws-properties-appconfig-configurationprofile-validators-properties"></a>

 `Content`  <a name="cfn-appconfig-configurationprofile-validators-content"></a>
-Either the JSON Schema content or an AWS Lambda function name\.
+Either the JSON Schema content or the Amazon Resource Name \(ARN\) of an AWS Lambda function\.
 *Required*: No
 *Type*: String
 *Minimum*: `0`